IgorGerasimov/cv-projects/README.md

  - linux - up 10 years of using, ubuntu/debian preferable.
  - aws ~ 10 years of day-to-day usage vof arious aws servies - eks, ec2, rds, cloudApi, efs and many others.
  - gcp ~ 2-3 years of expirience.
- - kubernetes ( EKS, GKE, kops, kubespray ) ~ 5 years of usage, up-to 250 nodes in cluster, PR based environmets ( preview or dynamical ), full setup with Terraform and Terragrunt.
+ - kubernetes ( EKS, GKE, kops, kubespray ) ~ 5 years of usage, up-to ~250 nodes in cluster, PR based environmets ( preview or dynamical ), full setup with Terraform and Terragrunt.
+Of course I used KEDA and Karpenter as scaling solution, aws scaler as well.
- - terraform ( 11,12,13 ) - 6 years of dayly usage, creating of modules.
+ - terraform - 6 years of daily usage.
+Of course I wrote modules, basic and more complex logical - described platform part - auth stack: elastiCashe as storage kubernetes app apigateway as endpoint s3 as static storage
  - continuous delivery - 6 years of implementation with Jenkins, gitlab-ci, argoCD, flux, etc.

 Experience included: